 In the European UNEVOC Network, there is already a wealth of expertise in addressing TVET challenges, but little space to exchange on the experience of implementing new ideas and concepts.
 Such an exchange, however, could help improve and speed-up relevant action to ensure modern and relevant TVET both in Europe and beyond.

-The ambition of the BILT project is to enable exchange of experiences and peer learning across the UNEVOC Network in the thematic areas of greening, digitalization/industry 4.0, entrepreneurship and migration.
-A fifth work stream addresses how new qualifications and competencies find their way into practice.
+The BILT project seeks to enable exchange of experiences and peer learning across the UNEVOC Network and beyond in the thematic areas of greening, digitalization, entrepreneurship and migration.
+The work stream on new qualifications and competencies serves as an overarching topic and is informed by the other work streams.

 In a first stage, the BILT project focuses on consolidating the European UNEVOC Cluster.
 A bridging component with UNEVOC Centres from Africa and Asia is planned for the second stage of BILT starting in 2021.
 The phasing in of the inter-regional collaboration was initiated during the official BILT Launch on 2 December at UNESCO-UNEVOC in Bonn, Germany.